SANTA CLARA VALLEY – 1964

-“We didn’t think you’d be back anytime soon,” mother said.
+“We didn’t think you’d be back anytime soon,” mother replied.
 “We were even figuring you’d end up settling some place else.
 You always were restless,” she recalled maternally.

 “Yeah, but I’m back now,” John said as he paced around a bit more.
 “And the whole time I was away, I thought there would always be a home to come back to, that a future here was possible.
-Looks like I was wrong.”
+Well looks like I was wrong,” he said disappointingly.
 He looked back at mother.
 “So what are you and Dad going to do?
 And Scott and Erin?”

-“Well, we don’t have to move out just yet.
-We’ll get one more harvest.
-And with the money we’re getting we can buy a new home somewhere.”
+“Well we don’t have to move out just yet, we’ll get one more harvest.
+And with the money we’re getting for the land we can buy a new home somewhere.”

-“It won’t be like this,” John said disappointingly.
-“Just a little house that looks like all the other little houses.”
-He looked back at the construction site in the distance as he leaned up against the backyard sycamore tree.
+“But it won’t be like this, it’ll be just another little house that looks like all the other little houses.”
+John looked back at the construction site in the distance as he leaned up against the backyard sycamore tree.
 “Where are you all going to move to anyway?”

 “Willow Glen might be nice.
 We have some time to look around, and we don’t need a big house anymore.
 I’m kind of looking forward to it to tell you the truth.
 Just a nice, modest house and a little garden to take care of.”

 John was unmoved.
 “I still can’t get used to this.”